limako/rpi-python/_episodes/02-installation.md

 - "Virtual environments allow you to set up a custom environment for each project."
 ---

 Create a directory in your home directory for our work.
+(Or, better yet, create a repository at github and clone it into your home directory.
+Github has an excellent python .gitignore file that will prevent you from accidentally including lot of stuff with your commits.
+Install it and look at it.)

 ~~~
 $ mkdir pythonpractice